yaelarieli/Calculate-adiabatic-fraction-in-a-cloud/README.md

 * Relative Humidity [%] - **RH**
 * Level axis - **z**

+**z** need to be 1D vector, all the rest of the field can be 2D or 3D.

 The constants are :

 * Gravity [m/s] : $g=9.8$